 A board of directors is a group of people who represent the interests of a company’s shareholders.
-Board members (directors) are nominated by a committee and elected by shareholders.
+It also provides guidance and advice to an organization’s CEO and executive team.

 A company’s board of directors sets policies and advises the executive team on strategy, executive compensation, dividends, resource management, social responsibility and other matters.
-Every board member is expected to use their position to advance the financial interests of the company while remaining objective and free from conflicts of interest.
-Board members are also expected to keep corporate information confidential and uphold the company’s code of conduct.
+Every board member is expected to use their position and expertise to advance the best interests of the company, while remaining objective and free from conflicts of interest.
+Board members are also expected to keep corporate information confidential and uphold the company’s code of ethics.

 The structure, composition and operating requirements of a board of directors are spelled out in a company’s bylaws.

 Can shareholders be on the board of directors?